wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=Eh0mJwFo9Ak">"GCP - Workload Identity Federation - Access GCS Bucket From AWS Lambda Function"</a> Apr 30, 2021 by Cloud Monkey
    * <a target="_blank" href="https://www.youtube.com/watch?v=s4NYEJDFc0M">"Keyless Entry: Securely Access GCP Services From Kubernetes" (at Cloud Next Aug.
 '19)</a> by Google Cloud Tech
    <br /><br />

-1. After installing gcloud, in a CLI Terminal, login

-   <pre>gcloud login</pre>

-   The above command causes the default browser to open for you to designate an account and provide its password.

 1. Define values: